-Our distributor network is key to our success as a global OEM business.
-When we began our journey back in 2007 there were a mere 7 employees working on the design and development of the CXO300.
-Today, we have a strong workforce of 150 employees at our Headquarters in Shoreham, UK, and a network of 36 distributors across the globe.
+Our distributor network is vital to our success as a global OEM business.
+When we began our journey back in 2007, a mere seven employees worked on the design and development of the CXO300.
+Today, we have a strong workforce of 150 employees at our Headquarters in Shoreham, UK, and a network of 24 distributors across the globe.

 Boatswain’s Locker has been in operation since 1939.
-Since then, the business has evolved over the years, from a boatyard and marine store to a multiline distributor of marine power equipment and related products.
+Since then, the business has evolved from a boatyard and marine store to a multiline distributor of marine power equipment and related products.

-You were one of the first distributors to join Cox’s network, how have you seen the business grow during this time?
+You were one of our first distributors to join the distribution network.
+How have you seen the business grow during this time?

-We cover The Pacific Coast of North America including Alaska, British Columbia, Washington, Oregon, California, and Hawaii.
+We cover The Pacific Coast of North America including Alaska, British Columbia, Washington, Oregon, Hawaii, and our home state of California.

-Boatswain’s Locker’s operations include support of existing product through parts support along with an experienced field service team who conduct training for our expansive dealer network, and for end-users in our local community.
+Boatswain’s Locker’s operations include support of existing products through parts support and an experienced field service team who conduct training for our expansive dealer network and end users in our local community.

 What has the market been like in recent months?

-Despite the global pandemic, the demand for recreational boating has picked up significantly.
+The demand for recreational boating has continued to sit at its post-COVID high.
 Recreational boat owners have seen boating as a beneficial way to spend time with families.
 It provides a safe alternative to travel, as well as being able to enjoy each other’s company safely outdoors.

 How have you seen the marine industry change over the decades?